Session Seven: Time Management, segment two, what if you have a deadline?

 I know, I know!
 It doesn’t take that long to make a bed…But, if you’ve got a good thought, or an amazing idea for how to start your next chapter and you pause to make your bed, you could lose it.
 That’s how a lot of us get into trouble!

 So, you need to creatively procrastinate.
 When I’m working on deadline I don’t clean my refrigerator, vacuum or dust daily.
 I vacuum and dust once a week and clean the refrigerator at the end of the project.

 4) Take yourself seriously.
-Really, that's the only way you will get anything done.
-If you don't put enough of a priority on your project you will wheedle your way out, or your friends and family will talk you away.
-Don't let that happen.
+Really, that’s the only way you will get anything done.
+If you don’t put enough of a priority on your project you will wheedle your way out, or your friends and family will talk you away.
+Don’t let that happen.
 Take yourself and your work seriously and editors and agents will too.
-In fact, I've discovered that's a very interesting trait of editors and agents.
+In fact, I’ve discovered that’s a very interesting trait of editors and agents.
 They can spot a slacker from a mile away.
 Or maybe slacker is a bad choice of words.
 Maybe we should say hobbyist.
 No editor or agent wants to invest a bundle of time in someone only to have that person consistently and continually miss deadlines.
-Not because they are impatient, but because they have their own schedule to manage.
-It's just much easier to work with people who hit the marks!
+Not because they can’t wait for a book, but because they have their own schedules they have to manage.
+It’s just much easier to work with people who hit the marks!